kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Jenruax Crystal**
 - This is held by Thalia May in the Shyrack Caves on Korriban or a Dark Jedi inside the Manaan Sith Base.

+**Keeper Orsaa's Ancient Tome**
+- Keeper Orsaa is in the Elder Settlement in South Beach on Lehon.
+You'll need to kill him and loot him to get the Ancient Tome quest item.

 **Luxum Crystal**
 - The Luxum Crystal is held by a Dark Jedi Master in the depths of the Manaan Sith Base.
 You'll need to gain access to the rear of the base by speaking with Shaelas in Ahto West about the missing Selkath first, or through glitchier means.
 It's a challenging fight, so good luck!